1 Week in Peru: The Best 7-8 Day Itinerary

 Trails may be muddy and some visits may be affected, but in return you will enjoy fewer crowds and lower prices.

-You’ll start in Cuzco (11,150 ft), then move on to the Sacred Valley (lower altitude than Cuzco) before moving on to higher places like the 7-color mountain (16,450 ft) and Lake Titicaca (12,500 ft).
+You’ll begin in Cusco (11,150 ft), continue to the Sacred Valley (which is actually lower than Cusco), and then move on to higher spots like Rainbow Mountain (16,450 ft) and Lake Titicaca (12,500 ft).

 Here are my top tips to avoid altitude sickness:

-- Take it easy when you arrive: avoid harsh activities the first day.
+• Take it easy when you arrive: avoid harsh activities the first day.
 Walk slowly and, if possible, take a nap (this is what works best for me!)

-- Drink plenty of water to help your body adapt.
+• Drink plenty of water to help your body adapt.

-- Drink mate de coca: This traditional tea made from coca leaves is one of the most effective natural remedies against altitude sickness.
+• Drink mate de coca: This traditional tea made from coca leaves is one of the most effective natural remedies against altitude sickness.
 You will find it in most hotels and restaurants.

-- Avoid alcohol: Although a pisco sour may be tempting, it is best to avoid it during the first 24 to 48 hours at altitude.
+• Avoid alcohol: Although a pisco sour may be tempting, it is best to avoid it during the first 24 to 48 hours at altitude.

-- Listen to your body: If you feel dizzy, have a headache or have difficulty breathing, get some rest.
+• Listen to your body: If you feel dizzy, have a headache or have difficulty breathing, get some rest.
 Everyone reacts differently to altitude, so pay attention to how you feel.

 Book Your Flight at the Best Price